 Tropical beaches at the Mediterranian ocean.
 But unfortunately, the end of the summer is approaching...which means we have a good sleep with only 25C during the night

 Now this is an honest advertisement!! ;-)

-Julia standing in front of the main "door" way of the market place
+Julia standing in front of the main entrance of the market place

-Old terrasse houses of Ephesus...the architectural style didn't change too much in the last 1000 years
+Old terrace houses of Ephesus...the architectural style didn't change too much in the last 1000 years

 It had to happen...a flat tire!! :-/ Fortunately Julia felt it immediately and pulled over as it happened on the highway...also it was not too hot anymore and we could figure out how our repair stuff works.
 It took quite some time to get off the really rusty screws, but we finally made it!!
 In the next garage, they exchanged the valve (which was broken), while we were drinking the offered tea!
 After a relaxed 20min we had to pay only 10 €, which somehow is standard during our travel (the third time we pay this price in a garage).
 But really great service!!